 Variations of this trend, which is also known as the “choking game,” have been around since long before TikTok.
 (Time reported that 82 children died playing the game between 1995 and 2007 in the US alone.)
 It involves cutting off one’s air supply until the point of unconsciousness.

 While it’s not clear what the point is, it can produce deadly results.
-A 10-year-old girl died while participating in the TikTok “blackout game” (pictured above).
+A 10-year-old girl recently died while participating in the TikTok “blackout game” (pictured above), along with a 12-year-old and a 13-year-old boy.
 The shocking loss prompted data protection watchdogs to call for a ban on the platform for users with unconfirmed ages.
 TikTok is reportedly working with authorities on the matter.

 Sexy “Silhouette Challenge”